 But today I discovered an exception.
-When you are about to face the same one, I would highly recommend you to be amongst the most impatient and the first waiting on the boarding line.
+When you are about to face the same one, I would highly recommend to be amongst the most impatient and the first waiting in the boarding line.
 This only case is related to Ryanair flights.

 Not being snobbish and appreciating the opportunity to save lots of money, every wise enough European would pick a low-cost fare, while flying in Europe.
-From my previous articles, you already know my observation Europe is easy to be crossed all over.
-From the North to the South the longest flights last about three and a half hours.
-So, they are actually considered to be short and won’t be wrong if I say from edge to edge all Europe is covered by those short flight routes.
+From my previous articles, you already know about my observation that Europe is easy to be crossed all over.
+From the North to the South the longest flight duration is about three and a half hours.
+So, it’s actually considered short and won’t be wrong if I say from edge to edge Europe is covered by those short flight routes.

-Then comes the question, what should be the reason not to pick a low-cost flight, regardless the European terminus.
-Any European airport could be reached for less than 50 Euro round trip (often even cheaper, sales deals are usually about 20 Euro).
+Then comes the question, why not to pick a low-cost flight, regardless the European terminus.
+Any European airport could be reached for less than 50 Euro round trip (often even cheaper, sales deals usually about 20 Euro).
 A comparison shows the big reputable and expensive airlines charge the passengers 5 to 10 times more for landing at the same airport.
 The low-fare airlines use the same Boeing and Airbus aircrafts like the expensive companies.
-And I definitely consider the low-cost ones a great money and time saver, especially when you fly for a city break or just on a pro-long weekend trip.
+And I definitely consider the low-cost ones a great money and time saver, especially when you fly for a city break or just a pro-long weekend trip.

-But…what kind of traps you should be aware of and why I have recommended above to stay first on line while boarding Ryanair flight?
+But…what kind of traps you should be aware of and why I recommended above to stay first in line while boarding Ryanair flight?

 1. By booking a super cheap promotional low-cost flight, you book only small hand baggage along.
 For the different low-cost companies the size, the measurement and the weight of the cabin baggage vary, so if you are not a frequent traveler, then read carefully the airline’s specific baggage standards in advance.
 Otherwise the fine, required to be paid at the airport (between 39 and 50 Euro per bag in case it’s out of the allowed size), could definitely ruin your well maintained pre-journey mood.

 3. Another trap, related to the online check in.
 Receiving an email the online check in is already open, it doesn’t mean you should be in a hurry to complete it.
 Why?
-There is a reason why, especially if you are going to get a random online check in seat.
+There is a reason why, especially if you intend to get a random online check in seat.

 You know how the seats are arranged on the short flights.
 Usually there are six seats on a row – two window, two aisle and two middle.
 The well kept secret is, the first online distributed checked in seats are the middle ones.
 So, if you don’t want to be smashed into the middle seat, but to get instead the much more comfortable window or aisle seat, better skip the first day, when the online check in opens.

-Also, do not regret, if the random check in distribution offers you seat 32D, for instance, on the very aircraft bottom.
-My personal experience shows, it’s just great being “on the tale” for at least three important reasons:
+Also, do not regret, if the random check in distribution offers you seat 32D, for instance, on the aircraft bottom.
+My personal experience proves, it’s great being “on the tale” for at least three important reasons:

 - You are close to the back aircraft gate.
 The approach to get in or get out is very quick and comfortable.
-Usually the access to low-cost aircraft is operated by bus transfer and the back plane gate is fully accessible.
+Usually the access to the low-cost aircrafts is operated by bus transfer and the back plane gate is fully accessible.

 - You are quite close to the toilet and could trickily pick the right time to visit it, being on a hand distance, instead of walking the whole aircraft, when in need of lavatory.